What Does Depression Look Like in Teens?

 • After-School Program: An innovative approach that provides therapeutic activities and supports post-school hours, allowing teens to continue their education while receiving the care they need.

 When you join our therapy or afterschool programs, you enter a caring and non-judgmental community.
-This support network involves teens, their families, peers, and our team.
+This support network involves teens, their families, their peers, and our team.

 Our team of clinicians, alumni, and other parents are here to offer invaluable assistance.
 Parent Support Groups (PSG) and assessments ensure that the support is tailored to each family’s needs.
 Contact us today for more information about teen mental health at 1-866-548-8677 or visit our locations in Miami-Dade and Broward.